 The Non-Partisan Party

 This is a collaboration of ideas, not a political stance!
-We are the “party” without affiliation.
+We are a “party” without affiliation.
 We want Disruptive Thinking in our political persuasions.
 No biases, no political bent and no association.
 Just good policies for everyone.
+We want everyone to be involved in the creation of and implementation of these policies.
 We want to strike the balance between what is good for you, and what is good for the country, regardless of politics.
 History is littered with failed attempts to control complex systems.
 Instead, we must seek understanding.

 Only through understanding do we have any chance of harnessing the enormous potential the world possesses.
 And we cannot do this in the current partisan format of governance!